BigRedT/no_frills_hoi_det/README.md

 An interactive version of the plot is available at `imgs/object_aps_per_interaction.html`.

 # Pretrained model
 - [trained_models](https://drive.google.com/drive/folders/1JVCYA_-ypYYsvNDiT8wThBs9ai_h7XOK?usp=sharing): This directory contains the selected checkpoint for our full model (with all factors).
-You may follow `exp/hoi_classifier/eval.py` script and the corresponding experiment launcher `exp_eval()` in `exp/hoi_classifier/run.py` to see load and use the trained model.
+You may follow `exp/hoi_classifier/eval.py` script and the corresponding experiment launcher `exp_eval()` in `exp/hoi_classifier/run.py` to see how to load and use the trained model.
 - [top_boxes_per_hoi.zip](https://drive.google.com/file/d/1RXnkDfte5Bq8Q-Y81ZgRvG5Pod_LYIGL/view?usp=sharing): Top ranking detections visualized for all 600 HOI categories.
 Incredibly useful for identifying failure cases and improving the model!